microsoft/TextWorld/docs/source/notes/cfg.md

 clean_(o)_noun:broom;towel;vacuum
 ```

-This means that in a cleaning room, we may find a `new broom`, `old vacuum`, etc. Note that adjectives and nouns **must** be one word only, although hypens may be used to make compound words.
+This means that in a cleaning room, we may find a `new broom`, `old vacuum`, etc. Note that adjectives and nouns **must** be one word only, although hyphens may be used to make compound words.
 Note that we must define adjectives and nouns for all possible room type and type combinations.
 This is burdensome, but we also define *general* naming rules to simplify things, and if `roomtype_(type)_adj` and `roomtype_(type)_noun` are not defined, then the grammar will default to the general rules.
 For example, since we assume all doors will be similar regardless of room in a house, the following is the definition for doors in the `house` flavour.

 ```
 (d)_adj:wooden;oak;birch;maple;balsam;beech;mahogany;walnut;cedar;fir;pine;redwood